Early Red River Homes

 The McDermot silver teapot was brought out, and “Miss Truthwaite’s” wine-and-gold-rimmed white china cups.
 Over the tea, the family album was turned, page by page.
 Here was Andrew McDermot, his wife, his daughter Catherine.
 Here was Mrs. Ross when she was little Harriet in her first polonaise, standing very erect beside a tufted horsehair chair.
 This was Alex Logan, a mayor of Winnipeg; there were Norquays and Lillies.
 This was A. G. B. Bannatyne and his wife, who was Annie McDermot.
 Archbishop Machray and Lady Dufferin, though not relatives, were included in the family album because they were as familiar as the family.
 The home made bread and butter, the tea, the fine cups, the polished pot, and the history, all combined to make a pleasant house-story on a wintry afternoon.

-When J. H. Harriott, a retired chief factor of the HBC, looked round for a home in Red River, he was first attracted by Seven Oaks.
+When John E. Harriott, a retired Chief Factor of the HBC, looked round for a home in Red River, he was first attracted by Seven Oaks.
 But the Inksters wouldn’t sell.
-Then he found this spot, high on the banks of the river just below the stone fort.
+Then he found this spot, high on the banks of the river just below the Stone Fort.
 He built his house of stone in the Georgian period familiar to him, an Englishman.
 A picture of the old house in 1918, after it had stood thirty years empty, is hung in the white dining room; it is very like Miss Davis’s school except for a central dormer in the front roof.
 Mr. Harriott built round it a stockade and also planted prickly hawthorne, a protection that together would keep out most trespassers.
 So the house got its name.

 An unnamed writer of 1859 left this account: “He was a true gentleman of the old school.
 That we were within his walls was sufficient reason why he should treat us like princes.
 The house was built of limestone quarried from the native rock, the material used in the better class of dwelling in the Selkirk settlement.
 Building his house, he left in his spacious dining room an arching alcove for a sideboard.
 But the cabinet maker went hunting and farming and nothing came of it.”